 Chelsea complete signing of Barkley from Everton

+English Premier League champions Chelsea has confirmed that 24-year-old Ross Barkley has signed a five-and-a-half-year contract, having initially turned down a move to Stamford Bridge in the close season.
+England midfielder Barkley will inherit the number eight shirt once worn by Chelsea’s record scorer Frank Lampard after joining the London club from Everton on Friday. […]

-The post Chelsea complete signing of Barkley from Everton appeared first on Premium Times Nigeria.
+The post Chelsea complete signing of Barkley from Everton appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share